 African Cup of Nations

 The Africa Cup of Nations is the most high-profile, most exciting football event on the African continent.
 The tournament is held every two years instead of every four as 16 teams compete for the main prize.
-Like most international competitions, the location of the tournament is decided prior to the event and is held in a different location every time.
+Like most international competitions, the location of the tournament is decided prior to the event.

-This is the oldest international football competition in the world and the premier prize for Latin American nations.
+This is the oldest international competition among all football events.
 There are 32 matches played between 16 teams over a period of around 1 month.
 After a considerable amount of restructuring, it was decided in 2011 that the tournament will take place every four years instead of every three.
-The most recent tournament this past summer was held in the USA – the first time it was hosted by a country outside of South America – and the next tournaments are scheduled to take place in Brazil and Ecuador.

 If you have any questions about football leagues & tournaments, or anything else contained on this site, please feel free to email at email@example.com.

 The more interest a certain league attracts, the more bet types the bookmaker will offer.
-For instance, top fixtures in the Premier League or in the La Liga will generate a huge amount of interest and revenue both from inside and outside the UK.
-It is therefore well worth the bookmaker's while to offer as many bet types as possible.
-However for less popular fixtures in the National League that will probabaly only generate local interest, bookmakers will only offer a selection.
+For instance, top fixtures in the Premier League or in the La Liga will generate a huge amount of interest and revenue for all bookmakers.
+Championships like the English football League Two, for example, aren't that enticing to viewers and bettors.